Unponderable/NGU-Rebirth-Script/README.md

-# NGU Rebirth Script

-Rebirth and Challenge Script for NGU Idle
+# Rebirth and Challenge Script for NGU Idle

 Written by Unponderable and Tatsumasa.